-A CLUE report is a record of your historical insurance claims, used by insurance companies to assign your rates.
+A CLUE report is a historical record of your car insurance claims, used by insurance companies to assign your rates.

 A CLUE report — short for Comprehensive Loss Underwriting Exchange — is a record of your prior insurance claims.
 If you’ve ever switched insurance companies and wondered how your new insurer was aware of your previous accidents or claims, it’s thanks to your CLUE report.

 CLUE reports are generated by the analytics company LexisNexis, which updates the database regularly with claims information reported from insurance companies.
 Sometimes known as a loss history report, CLUE reports may contain both auto and home insurance claims information.

 Let’s have a look at the information in a typical CLUE report and how it can affect your car insurance rates.

 A CLUE report contains the past seven years of your personal auto insurance claims history.
 A report includes the loss type and date of loss, as well as the amount paid.
 It also includes information such as insurance policy numbers, claims numbers, and the names of your insurance companies.

 Insurance companies report the amount of money they pay out, any files created while processing claims, and information on denied claims.
 The CLUE report deals only with your insurance claims.
 As such, you won’t find sensitive personal information like your social security number on the report.

 If you haven’t filed an auto or homeowners insurance claim in the last seven years, your CLUE report is likely empty.
 The best way to find out what’s on your CLUE report is to seek out a copy for yourself.

 You can get a free copy of your CLUE report through LexisNexis.
 Thanks to the Fair Credit Reporting Act, you are allowed one free CLUE report each year.
 You can request your report in the following ways:

 When requesting your free CLUE report, you can ask for a personal property report or an auto report.
 If you need both reports, you may order them at the same time.
 Extra copies can be ordered for a fee.